 The IRMT Data Viewer is a dock window added to QGIS by the IRMT plugin, used for data visualization.
 It is shown/hidden by pressing the button Toggle IRMT Data Viewer.

-The viewer can plot some of the outputs produced by the OpenQuake Engine, such as hazard curves and uniform hazard spectra, and recovery curves (see also Definitions and acronyms).
+At the time of this writing, the viewer can plot some of the outputs produced by the OpenQuake Engine, such as hazard curves and uniform hazard spectra, and recovery curves.

 The workflow to visualize uniform hazard spectra is almost the same as the one described above for visualizing hazard curves.
-In this case, the Output Type to be loaded as layer is Uniform Hazard Spectra (Fig. 16.2).
+In this case, the output type to be loaded as layer is uhs.

 Please refer to Post-Earthquake Recovery Modelling Methodology for a general overview of the recovery modeling workflow, its scientific background and the description of the parameters and of the configuration files.

 When one point is selected in the map, the corresponding building-level recovery curve is plotted.
 By selecting two or more points, the corresponding community-level recovery curve is displayed.

 The selection can be made by clicking points directly in the map, or by leveraging other selection tools available in QGIS.
 For instance, it might be useful to select buildings that share a specific taxonomy.
 In order to do so, it is sufficient to click the Select features using an expression button in the QGIS toolbar, and to use the expression editor to perform the desired query.
 A useful example could be an expression such as: “taxonomy” LIKE ‘LC-%’, that would select all those features for which the taxonomy field begins with the string “LC-“, i.e., all “low building code” assets.